ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 CoMID Reference Values will be matched against the ACS, as per the appraisal policy of the Verifier.
-This document describes an example evidence structure which can be easily matched against these Reference Values.
+This document describes an example evidence structure which can be matched against these Reference Values.

 Each entry within `state-triples` uses the syntax of `endorsed-triple-record`.